idenng0412/econ1626_ai-future-forecast/README.md

 - **Scenario simulator:** built with vanilla JavaScript.
 Users can adjust diffusion, worker reabsorption, and policy strength to see how outcomes change.
 - **Live outcome metrics:** productivity, market concentration, labour income share, and developing-economy participation update dynamically.
-- **Fig. 1 — Firm efficiency and market capture:** interactive SVG with a Data Scale slider.
-Two diverging curves show enterprise and small-firm efficiency over 2026–2030; a live pie chart shows how market capture shifts as data scale grows.
+- **Fig. 1 — Firm productivity and market capture:** interactive SVG with a Data Scale slider.
+Two diverging curves show enterprise and small-firm productivity over 2026–2030; a live pie chart shows how market capture shifts as data scale grows.
 - **Fig. 2 — Productivity–wage decoupling:** interactive SVG with Warehouse Automation and Labour Displacement sliders that reshape the output-per-worker and labour-income curves in real time.
 - **Fig. 3 — Reshoring and global supply chain geography:** a canvas-based pixel world map (90 × 45 grid, 4° per cell).
 A Logistics Optimisation slider progressively highlights developing economies in red — starting from the weakest economies and ending with the largest — as rising efficiency reduces their labour-cost advantage.
 - **Policy radar and outcome bars:** three toggle buttons (one per policy lever) update a spider chart showing combined policy coverage across three axes, alongside live outcome bars for concentration risk, displacement rate, and developing economy inclusion.